dwarren214/sudcare-dashboard/docs/SUDCare_Dashboard_PRD.md

 - Store JSON in `/data` folder.
 - Required files: `data-all.json`, `data-exclude-p266.json`.
 - New metric types may be added by extending the `metrics` object with new arrays.
+- Calendar-week rollups (`messages_by_calendar_week`) should provide ISO week identifiers and week-start dates so UI can render consistent, timezone-aware trends.
 - Build pipeline statically imports these JSON fixtures so Vercel serverless functions can access them without local filesystem reads.

 ---